We are committed to Universal Access.

 Especially designed to describe a visit to the Centre and provide an access guide, this podcast is divided into chapters so you can skip to the information you need.

-Listen to our Welcome to the Centre Guide in MP3 format by clicking on the play buttons at the top of the page, under the heading Images/Video.
+Listen to our Welcome to the Centre Guide in MP3 format by clicking on the play buttons at the top of the page, under the Discover More heading.

 The podcast covers the below topics: